 - Primary Fermentation – Next the fermentation process begins in stainless steel or old oak barrels.
-It goes through malolactic conversion and the base wines will high in acid and low in alcohol.
+It goes through malolactic conversion and the base wines are high in acid and low in alcohol.

-- Blend or Assemblage – This step allows for the blending of grape varieties from different vineyards and vintages.
+- Blend or Assemblage – This step allows for the blending of grape varietals from different vineyards and vintages.

-- 2nd Fermentation in the bottle or “Prise de Mousse” – Is the heart and soul of the traditional method.
+- 2nd Fermentation in the bottle or “Prise de Mousse” – This is the heart and soul of the traditional method.
 Bottles are closed with a crown cap (plastic capsule).
 This process can last up to 12 weeks.

-- Sur Lie Aging and Elevage – This is done in the bottle, allowing for autolysis which is the breakdown of dead yeast cells which forms sediment.
+- Sur Lie Aging and Elevage – This occurs while the wine is in the bottle, allowing for autolysis which is the breakdown of dead yeast cells that forms sediment.

 - Riddling – Remuage – This is the moving of the sediment to the neck of the bottle.
 Today this process is done by machines called Gyropalete.
 They turn and move the bottles allowing the sediment to move into the neck.

-- Degorgement – Dosage – When the sediment is in the neck of the bottle then crown cap can be removed and the sediment expelled.
-Then bottles are then topped off with a mixture of wine and sugar syrup.
+- Degorgement – Dosage – When the sediment is in the neck of the bottle then the crown cap can be removed and the sediment expelled.
+The bottles are then topped off with a mixture of wine and sugar syrup.